-- Both the employer and the employee can terminate the labour agreement in writing in consideration of the statutory provisions regarding notice and notice periods (sections 669 up to and including 672 of Book 7 of the Dutch Civil Code). - Notwithstanding the statutory notice period: - a.
+- Both the employer and the employee can terminate the labour agreement in writing in consideration of the statutory provisions regarding notice (this should be done by the end of the month) and notice periods in calendar months (sections 669 up to and including 672 of Book 7 of the Dutch Civil Code). - Notwithstanding the statutory notice period: 2. - a.
 In the case of a labour agreement for an indefinite period, the notice period for the employee up to and including scale 12 is one month and from scale 13 is two months. - b.
-In the case of a labour agreement for an indefinite period, the notice period for the employer with an employee up to and including scale 12 is two months and from scale 13 is four months. - The employment comes to an end by operation of law when the state pension age (AOW-3. entitlement) is attained. - After termination of the employment in pursuance of article 8.2 paragraph 3 the employer 4. can conclude a fixed-term labour agreement with an employee entitled to state pension for a concretely described task / assignment in which there must be demonstrable business interest.
+In the case of a labour agreement for an indefinite period, the notice period for the employer with an employee up to and including scale 12 is two months and from scale 13 is four months. - The employment comes to an end by operation of law when the state pension age (AOW-3. entitlement) is attained. - 4.
+After termination of the employment in pursuance of article 8.2 paragraph 3 the employer can conclude a fixed-term labour agreement with an employee entitled to state pension for a concretely described task / assignment in which there must be demonstrable business interest.
 The provisions of the Dutch Working after the State Pension Age Act are applicable to the aforementioned employment.